A short and simple explanation

 What is a BiPotentiostat?

-A BiPotentiostat is a potentiostat with two working electrodes.
-One electrode is the counter electrode and the other is the reference electrode.
+A BiPotentiostat is a potentiostat with two working electrodes, one counter electrode, and one reference electrode.
 The two working electrodes can be operated and monitored exactly simultaneously.
-A Bipotentiostat is sometimes called a BiPot.
-The capabilities of the BiPot channel differ per instrument.

-• Working electrode: This is the electrode where the reaction of interest occurs
+- Working electrode: This is the electrode where the reaction of interest occurs.

 The difference between a normal potentiostat and a BiPotentiostat is the number of working electrodes.
 A normal potentiostat has one working electrode, while a BiPotentistat has two.
+The capabilities of the BiPot, which is short for BiPotentiostat, channel differ per instrument.

 What electrochemical techniques can be performed with a BiPotentiostat?